nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

 end
 ```

-We can see`doc` sets (or returns) an instance variable `@doc` which stores a Nokogiri object corresponding to the HTML of a book's individual webpage. `doc` is then used, in conjunction with `css`, in each subsequent method setting an instance variable to the appropriate value scraped from the book's page.
+`doc` sets (or returns) an instance variable `@doc` which stores a Nokogiri object corresponding to the HTML of a book's individual webpage. `doc` is then used, in conjunction with `css`, in each subsequent method setting an instance variable to the appropriate value scraped from the book's page.
 So, the instance variables for a book instance that are not initialized during instantiation are only set once a user selects that particular book.

-Two methods from the Book class worth discussing are:
+Two methods from the Book class are worth noting:
 ```
 class MostReadBooks::Book
   . . .